tforbus/javascript-data-structures/Readme.md

 - Heap
 - BinarySearchTree

-In order to use them, you will need to create an instance of the data structure like this:
+If you plan on storing just numbers or strings in these, you won't need to specify your own comparison function.
+Otherwise, you'll need to initialize the data structure like this (though this example is intended to compare numbers)

 ```javascript
 var heap = new Heap({